 * UPDATE ON PRICING: In the United States, the wristwatch will retail for $1800 USD, which, while clearly far from being ‘affordable’ if you compare it to similarly styled Japanese chronographs, seems to be adequate if you take into account the bullet-proof ETA 7753-based mechanism and good reputation that Hamilton rightfully enjoys for their attention to details and great build quality of their timekeepers.

 Hamilton Khaki Aviation Pilot Chronograph H646666735 specification

 Price: $1800 (MSRP)

-Movement: Automatic, Hamilton caliber H31 (base ETA Valjoux 7753), Swiss Made
+Movement: Automatic, Hamilton caliber H31 (based on ETA Valjoux 7753), Swiss Made

 Number of jewels: 27